itsfrank/roblox-signal-manager/README.md

 printStringOnServerRequest:InvokeServer("Hello, tedious boilerplate") -- the actual valuable code
 ```

-You can imagine as a game scales, this boilerplate will start taking a ton of space.
+All this boilerplate is required for every single signal you add!
+You can imagine as a game scales, this boilerplate will start taking a ton of space, make code less readable and generally be annoying.
 Instead, I would rather just define a function on the server, and call it on the client.
-SignalManager Works like this:

 ## My Solution
 Enter SignalManager